michaeljsteel/NumBAT/docs/source/install.rst

 3. If that completes correctly, use Windows Explorer to open ``<NumBAT_BASE>\usr_local\packages\arpack-ng\build\arpack.sln`` with Visual Studio 2022.

 4. In the pull-down menu in the ribbon, select the *Release* build.
-Then hit the second Green Arrow in the ribbon to build the whole project.
-This will take a couple of minutes.
+Then from the *Build* menu select the *Build solution* option.
+This will take a few minutes.

 5. Return to the command terminal and  cd to ``<NumBAT_BASE>\usr_local``.
 Then execute the following commands::